SpongePowered/SpongeDocs/source/plugin/scheduler.rst

     // It is a bad idea to make this executioncontext implicit since it might accidentally
     // force work onto the server thread.
     /* implicit */ val ec = ExecutionContext.fromExecutorService(executor)

+    // Implicitly use the default executor if none are specified import ExecutionContext.Implicits.global

     val future = Future {
         /* Do some calculation on the implicit ExecutionContext */